MonetDB/MonetDB-old/clients/iotclient/documentation/iot_server_arguments.rst

 Host Identifier
 ---------------

-If the *useidentifier* parameter is provided, an extra column on streams will be added with a custom name of the host for later identification.
+If the *identifier* parameter is provided, an extra column on streams will be added with a custom name of the host for later identification.

-**-ui  - -useidentifier**
+**-i  - -identifier**

 Use a host identifier for every new stream.

-**-in  - -name**
+**-n  - -name**

 Host identifier name.
 By default is the host's MAC address.